 Also it is not a subject anyone really talks about and it is really important.
 We understand why most people do not talk about risks.
 I mean we don't think we may have a car accidents when we get in our car do we?
 The difference though is when some things everyday and have experience to guide us.
 For some risks like fire and theft or going on vacation we buy insurance.

-But there is no insurance to cover Rape
+But there is no insurance to cover sexual assault

-In this modern world some help is needed to know what to do when rape happens.
-We believe we all need and instruction manual and this post is part of our manual being written for publication in 2019.
+In this modern world some help is needed to know what to do when someone is raped.
+We believe we all need an instruction manual and this post is part of our manual being written for publication in 2020

 Who is in danger?